-The purpose of this study was to provide further evidence on the BP-hypothesis of delayedtechnology diffusion and news-driven business cycles.
+The purpose of this study was to provide further evidence on the BP-hypothesis of delayed-technology diffusion and news-driven business cycles.
 For German data on TFP and stock prices we find qualitatively the same result as BP do: A high correlation between a shock with permanent effects on TFP in the long run and - under a different identification scheme - a shock which has an immediate effect on stock prices but does not affect TFP on impact.

 The correlation is less pronounced, though, as in BP's analysis for US and Japanese data.
 Also, the impulse response analysis suggests that for Germany a substantial part of the total TFP response is immediate rather than delayed.
 Using a quality-adjusted measure of TFP, there is almost no delayed diffusion any more.
 This suggests that the delayed diffusion is confined to embodied technological change.
 Disembodied technological innovations seem to have immediate effects on TFP.
-But since the share of disembodied technological progress in total technological progress may be small, the relatively large size of the quality-adjusted TFP measure suggests that each measure of German TFP may actually contain a fairly large part of unexplained non-technology influences, i. e. our ignorance about the true nature of what we measure as TFP may be fairly large.
+But since the share of disembodied technological progress in total technological progress may be small, the relatively large size of the quality-adjusted TFP measure suggests that each measure of German TFP may actually contain a fairly large part of unexplained non-technology influences, i.e. our ignorance about the true nature of what we measure as TFP may be fairly large.
 It may therefore be the case that noise in TFP data is responsible for the immediate reaction of standard TFP measures in the impulse response analysis.

 Focusing on the standard measure of TFP, we find that the shocks suspected to be technological generate comovement for output, consumption, investment and hours.
 Also, a sizable share of forecast errors for these variables is explained by these shocks in the medium and long run.
 Using unrestricted VECMs, this conclusion is even stronger: Under the short run identification shocks which do not have an instantaneous effect on technology are more important at long horizons than than those which do.
-Under the long run equation, most of the variance at long horizons is explained by the shock which has a long run effect on technology and the explanatory potential of this shock increases gradually over time, in line with the delayed technology diffusion hypothesis.
+At business cycle horizons, however, the former are unimportant in the short run and account for roughly a third or a fourth of the macro variance at frequencies associated with six years or more.
+This share is smaller than in the US data, but approximately the same size as found in Japan.